SoyGema/Startcraft_pysc2_minigames/README.md

 For minigame execution you should go to https://github.com/deepmind/pysc2 and install requirements

 ## Minigame task description
-To investigate elements of the game in isolation, and to provide further fine-grained steps towards playing the full game, we built several mini-games.
+To investigate elements of the game in isolation, and to provide further fine-grained steps towards playing the full game, Deepmind has  built several mini-games.
 These are focused scenarios on small maps that have been constructed with the purpose of testing a subset of actions and/or game mechanics with a clear reward structure.
 Unlike the full game where the reward is just win/lose/tie, the reward structure for mini-games can reward particular behaviours (as defined in a corresponding .SC2Map file).

 ## Minigame introduction
 Before creating a minigame, I encourage you to run the alredy developed ones to see wich task are subdivided into each minigame as the design could be important .
 The minigame title gives us a description of the goal